plum-umd/the-838e-compiler/README.md

-# CMSC 838E: Advanced Topics in Programming Languages
+# CMSC 838E: Advanced Compilers

 This repository contains the course material for CMSC 838E: Advanced Topics in Programming Languages (aka Advanced Compilers), taught at the